 Other ways to say: At odds, in conflict

-Fun Fact/Origin: This comes from fencing or sword fighting, where opponents are very close in battle.
+Fun Fact/Origin: This comes from fencing or sword fighting, where opponents face each other closely with swords ready.

 Meaning: To argue or fight with someone.